-Glenbrook Ambulatory Care Center
+John and Carol Walter Ambulatory Care Center

 As Glenbrook Hospital has expanded to become a major healthcare facility, Eckenhoff Saunders has programmed and designed all the improvements on the 55-acre campus in the past two decades.
-It is now part of the NorthShore University HealthSystem.
+It is now part of NorthShore University HealthSystem.

-The most recent project is the new 150,000 sf John and Carol Walter Ambulatory Care Center.
+The most recent project is the 150,000 sf John and Carol Walter Ambulatory Care Center.
 The extensive list of needs for the building included expansion of the Kellogg Cancer Center, a new home for the NorthShore Neurological Institute, facilities for the Center for Urological Health, and increased on-campus space for physicians.
-Another requirement was consolidating public facilities (retail pharmacy, gift shop and café) in a convenient ground floor location between the two main hospital entries.
+Another requirement was consolidating public facilities (retail pharmacy, gift shop, and café) on a convenient ground floor between the two main hospital entries.

 The building now provides the main outpatient entry for the hospital.
 It leads to the primary public circulation system that links the existing inpatient/surgical and emergency entries.
-This new circulation plan, and the glass walls that provide exterior views, greatly simplify wayfinding throughout the ACC and the hospital.
+This new circulation plan and the glass walls that provide exterior views greatly simplify wayfinding throughout the ACC and the hospital.

 The ACC is certified LEED Silver.
 The two-story lobby atrium has a vegetated roof and a substantial sunscreen that provides a 27% reduction in solar radiation during the summer months.
-Additional energy efficiencies are provided by obtaining chilled water and steam from the hospital central plant.
+Additional energy efficiencies are provided by obtaining chilled water and steam from the hospital’s central plant.